Scenario Reduction for Distributionally Robust Optimization: Scenario Reduction for DRO with Approximation Guarantee

-Theorem~\ref{thm:abapprox} guarantees that given a set of representative scenarios, we obtain an approximate solution with bounds on the approximation quality.
+Theorem~\ref{thm:abapprox} ensures that a solution obtained from a set of representative scenarios has a bounded approximation quality.
 However, since these bounds may be loose, we want to partition the scenario set \(\mS\) to ensure that the representative scenarios achieve the tightest possible bounds.
 This issue is addressed in the Section \ref{sec:scenario_partitions}.